gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

 (set-keyboard-coding-system 'utf-8)
 {% endhighlight %}

+> If your system's locale is not UTF-8, you will get yourself in trouble, e.g., by assuming that your keyboard talks UTF-8. - [eli-zaretskii](https://www.reddit.com/r/emacs/comments/bnwajk/my_minimal_emacs_config/enayfv7?utm_source=share&utm_medium=web2x)

 ## Setup package manager and use-package

 Emacs becomes truly useful with its package manager and thousands of freely available packages from its wonderful community.
 Use-package is a utility library that lets us declaratively setup the packages we will be using.